Poojan230103/Docker-Bakery-Management-System/README.md

 5) We can edit the dockerfile of any node and re-build it and its sub-tree using its updated dockerfile.
 6) Deleting any image along with its dependent children images.
 7) Redeployment of deployments on kubernetes using Helm Chart

+<h3> Go to myapp/functions.py and myapp/views.py to see the backend implementation of the project.</h3>